Nim Metaprogramming - Macro Tutorial

 doAssert(4 != 5)

 We can easily repeat code under a custom block.
-Here duplicate, just duplicate code and repeat takes an additional parameter, an int, as a generalisation of the duplicate
+Here duplicate, just duplicate code and repeat takes an additional parameter, an int, as a generalisation of the duplicate template.

 Notice that duplicate is not smart.
 It will repeat any assignment twice in the code's block.